 So far we have only considered how perfect adaptation can be identified in mathematical models.
-In this section, we focus on methods for identifying perfect adaptation from data that are generated by perfectly adapted dynamical systems under experimental conditions.
+In this section we focus on methods for identifying perfect adaptation from data that is generated by perfectly adapted dynamical systems under experimental conditions.
 The most straightforward approach to detect perfect adaptation is to collect time-series data while experimentally changing the input signal to the system.
 One can then simply observe whether the variables in the system revert to their original values.
 However, this type of experimentation is not always feasible.
 Another way to identify feedback loops that achieve perfect adaptation uses a combination of observational equilibrium data, background knowledge, and experimental data.
 Our second main result, Theorem 2, gives sufficient conditions under which we can identify a system that is capable of perfect adaptation from experimental equilibrium data.

 Theorem 2.
 Consider a set of first-order dynamical equations in canonical form for variables V, satisfying the conditions of Theorem 1, with equilibrium equations F under the natural labelling.
-Consider a soft intervention targeting an equation $f_i \in F$ .
-Assume that the system is uniquely solvable with respect to the equilibrium causal ordering graph both before and after the intervention and that the intervention alters the equilibrium distribution of all descendants of $f_i$ in the equilibrium causal ordering graph.
+Consider a soft intervention targeting an equation $f_i \in F$.
+Assume that the system is uniquely solvable w.r.t. the equilibrium causal ordering graph both before and after the intervention and that the intervention alters the equilibrium distribution of all descendants of f_i in the equilibrium causal ordering graph.
 If either

-- (1) The soft intervention does not change the equilibrium distribution of $X_i$ or - (2) the soft intervention alters the equilibrium distribution of a variable corresponding to a nondescendant of $v_i$ in the equilibrium Markov ordering graph,

-(or both), then the system is capable of perfect adaptation.
+- 1. the soft intervention does not change the equilibrium distribution of X_i , or - 2. the soft intervention alters the equilibrium distribution of a variable corresponding to a non-descendant of v_i in the equilibrium Markov ordering graph, - (or both), then the system is capable of perfect adaptation.